State of Wonder

 State of Wonder is a 2011 novel by American author Ann Patchett.
 It is the story of pharmacologist Marina Singh, who journeys to Brazil to bring back information about seemingly miraculous drug research being conducted there by her former teacher, Dr. Annick Swenson.
 The book was published by Bloomsbury in the United Kingdom and by Harper in the United States.
-It was critically well received, and was nominated for the Wellcome Trust Book Prize and the Orange Prize for Fiction, among other nominations.
+It was well received by critics, and was nominated for the Wellcome Trust Book Prize and the Orange Prize for Fiction, among other nominations.